This post may contain affiliate links. Please read my disclosure policy.

-Homemade ravioli is easier to make than you think!
+Homemade Ravioli is easier to make than you might think.
 Roll out fresh dough from scratch, stuff it with basil and cheese, then boil until tender — that’s it!
 Make this easy cheese ravioli recipe in only an hour.

 Nothing beats a bowl of pasta, and it tastes so much better when you make it yourself!

-This recipe makes enough to feed the whole family or have leftovers for lunch.
-You can even keep a batch of homemade cheese ravioli in the freezer and add it to this sausage skillet!
+This cheese ravioli recipe makes enough to feed the whole family or have leftovers for lunch.
+You can even keep a batch of fresh ravioli in the freezer and add it to this sausage skillet!

 While you’re here, check out more of my homemade recipes featuring easy alternatives to your store-bought favorites.

-The flavor of homemade cheese ravioli is so incredible, all you really need is a drizzle of olive oil!
+The flavor in this homemade ravioli recipe is so incredible, all you really need is a drizzle of olive oil for serving!

 The telltale sign is when they float on the surface of the boiling water.
-Freshly made pasta will lighten in color and expand as well.
+Fresh ravioli will lighten in color and expand as well.

 If they start to bloat or break apart, they are overdone and should be removed immediately.

-There are lots of different varieties that can be used, depending on availability.
+There are lots of different varieties that can be used for your ravioli recipe, depending on availability.
 All purpose flour works perfectly well, is budget friendly, and most people already have it on hand.

 00 flour – also used for pizza dough – will create a silkier texture, while semolina flour will make for a chewier pasta.